raveious/DnD-character-sheets/README.md

 con | The Constitution attribute associated with this creature.
 This is set to 8 if no value is provided. int | The Intelligence attribute associated with this creature.
 This is set to 8 if no value is provided. wis | The Wisdom attribute associated with this creature.
-This is set to 8 if no value is provided. chr | The Charisma attribute associated with this creature.
+This is set to 8 if no value is provided. cha | The Charisma attribute associated with this creature.
 This is set to 8 if no value is provided.

 ## Docker Development